 Disclosure of information on clinical trials and trial results

-Astellas is committed to increasing transparency and providing disclosure of clinical trial data.
+Astellas is committed to transparency and disclosure of clinical trial data.
 Maximizing the value of clinical trial data, and putting it to good use in driving scientific advancement and increasing innovation, requires that the clinical trial data be appropriately accessible to the research community and others who might utilize it.
 The Policy on Disclosure of Clinical Trial Data*1 has been published on the Company website to present Astellas’ position on this matter.

 *1 For details, please visit the following website: